 Freshman resident students are not permitted to have automobiles on campus or within the city of Newport during the academic year (September-May).
 Violating this policy will result in ticketing and towing.
+A freshman vehicle violation is $250 for each violation.
 Freshmen must complete two semesters at any institute of higher education before a vehicle is authorized.
 It is never based on the number of college credits a student has when entering the freshman year.

 Freshman resident violations: